beatbox4108/WebBuilder/README.md

 # WebBuilder
-Build the wabpages from markdown.
+Build the webpages from markdown.